Cayuro/Cayuro/README.md

 - Inside the folder, initialize Git with the command: "git init"

 - Once there, you can run the command: "git clone https://github.com/Cayuro/Cayuro.git" which will clone the repository where this page is located.

+- U can see a branch - (a folder) - with the name Prueba_HTML_CSS, there u can click and open, here u can see a file HTML with the name index.html, and the ecommerce-styles.css tjat is the name of the landing-page that we use for the Style with CSS program.

 # PROJECT VISUALIZATION